goatshriek/stumpless/docs/vision.md

 level and only turn on debug when needed, and even then only for troublesome components.
 And this is for good reason.
-Consider the pitfall of issuing the `debug all` command to a network device, only to have the processor overwhelmed and the box crash under the deluge of messages.
+Consider the pitfall of issuing the `debug all` command to a network device, only to have the processor overwhelmed and the box crashes under the deluge of messages.
 Administrators may even go so far as to specifically blacklist the command to prevent junior admins from unintentionally wreaking havoc.